 Late homework will lose 5 points each week it is late.
 Any assignments not turned in by the last class meeting will be assigned a grade of zero, unless the student has made prior arrangements with the instructor.

-Homework that fails to function will be assigned a grade of 0.
+Assignments that fail to function will be assigned a grade of 0.
 Homework that does function but that outputs incorrect answers for the given data set or does not meet the specification of the assignment will receive 50% of the assignment points.

-Students may elect to correct homework and resubmit for a re-grade.
+Students may elect to correct an assignment and resubmit for a re-grade.
 A student may resubmit work two times.
 Resubmitted homework when corrected and functional will count 80% of the original points.

 Students are encouraged to carefully check the logic and the output of their programs before submitting them for review and grading.

 Each student will develop and submit a semester project for this course.
-The student will specify a target audience and instructional objective(s) to be met through the use of programming methods discussed and demonstrated in the course.
-The final project must incorporate a series of web pages to create a site.
 The student will submit a project proposal.
 After proposal approval by the instructor, the student will implement the web site for their final project.
 The final project will be graded on whether it meets the objective(s) and target audience, the programs look, feel, and function, operates correctly, and program documentation.

 E-mail is the best method to contact us, since I check my e-mail multiple

 times daily.
 Electronic mail is also an extremely effective

 system for setting up appointments -- it is frequently possible to set

 up a meeting on shorter notice than the 24-hour minimum notice that is